DSpace/RestContract/ldnservices.md

 ## Creating a new LDN notify service
 **POST /api/ldn/ldnservices**

-Authenticated users can create LDN notify service.
+Only administrator users can create LDN notify service.
 The content-type is JSON.
 An example JSON can be seen below:

 ```json
 {